Use of Faulty States in Cat-Code Error Correction: Many-Component Cat States

 where $\hat{{n}}$ is the photon number operator, involves a quadratic self-Kerr interaction in addition to the standard free energy of the mode.
 Lee et al. noted that at times ${t}$ such that

 an ${N}$-component circular superposition of coherent states is obtained.
 This superposition takes the form

 where $\mathcal{N}$ is a normalisation constant, $e^{i {\phi}_{{m}}}$ are the ${N}$th roots of unity and the phases ${\xi_{m}}$ are described below.
 We will refer to these as Yurke-Stoler (YS) states.
+These states have been considered in prior work for the general creation of bosonic cat states \cite{glancyMethodsProducingOptical2008}.
 The Hamiltonian only contains terms that preserve the photon number distribution.
 Consequently, the YS states do not have the modular photon number distribution characteristic of rotationally symmetric code states --- the relative phases $e^{i {\xi}_{{m}}}$ are ``incorrect''.

 The relative phases of the coherent state components using the generalised YS method of generation are solutions to the equation

 with ${x_{{m}} = e^{i {\xi}_{{m}}}}$.
 We recognise that the relative phases then are the arguments of solutions to the discrete Fourier transform for the equation